Lock out: The Austrian hotel that was hacked four times

 And if the network behaviour changes legitimately, it can take a while for the algorithm to adapt to the "new normal", he says.

-Companies like Darktrace, Aruba Networks, Vectra Networks and Alien Vault adopt this kind of automated monitoring approach.
+Companies like Aruba Networks, Vectra Networks and Alien Vault adopt this kind of automated monitoring approach.
+Another company, Darktrace claims that its machine learning and artificial intelligence algorithms create an "immune system" that enables the network to fight back against intruders.

 Another challenge is simply finding out all the devices that are connecting to your network.